GracedHellBoy/dockerfiles/README.md

 	docker build -t registry.example-domain.com:5000/tomcat:v8.5.6 tomcat8/

-3- fter you build the docker image you need to push it to your own private registry
+3- after you build the docker image you need to push it to your own private registry

 	docker push registry.example-domain.com:5000/tomcat:v8.5.6